 Rancid grease.
 A term that sounds unappetizing, to say the least.
-But if your grill grates are not cleaned properly, fats and oils build up, go rancid, and that horrible flavor will find its way into your meat.
-And as you may expect, “rancid grease flavored” meat certainly does not taste good.
+But if your grill grates are not cleaned properly, fats and oils build up and go rancid, and that horrible flavor will find its way into your meat.
+And as you may expect, “rancid grease-flavored” meat certainly does not taste good.

 Caring for your cast iron grill grates doesn’t have to be hard though.
-By properly seasoning when you first buy them and following some simple cleaning steps each time you use your grill you can easily keep your grill in a top condition.
+By properly seasoning when you first buy them and following some simple cleaning steps each time you use your grill, you can easily keep it in top condition.

-We have compiled tips, instructions and products that will help you prepare, maintain and preserve your grill grates.
+We have compiled tips, instructions, and products to help you prepare, maintain, and preserve your grill grates.

 First Time Use